An orthorhombic deformation family of Schwarz' H surfaces: Introduction

 Section \ref{sec:exist} is dedicated to the existence proof of $\oH$.
 We show that for any choice of $a \ne b$, there is a value of $t$ that solves the period problem.
 This is accomplished through a careful asymptotic analysis of the period integrals.
 We also conjecture the uniqueness of $t$ based on numerical experiments.

 To prove that $\oP$ and the closure of $\oH$ have a non-empty intersection, we consider in Section \ref{sec:elliptic} a modified period problem that eliminates the trivial solutions coming from $\oP$.
-It turns out that this period problem can be solved explicitly in terms of elliptic integrals.
+It turns out that the intersection can be explicitly described in terms of elliptic integrals.

 In section \ref{sec:traizet} we study the Traizet limit of $\oH$.
 In particular, the loci of~\eqref{eq:traizet1} will receive another explicit description in terms of elliptic integrals, and the intersection of the loci will be recovered in two different ways.
 We also locate the Traizet limit of $\H$ family on the locus.
 It is then possible to find a continuous deformation path within the space of TPMS of genus three, starting from an $\H$ surface and ending with an $\oP$ surface, that passes through a sufficiently small neighborhood of the Traizet limit.